mgoellnitz/trackdown/README.md

 and use TrackDown with [GitHub][github] as the [GIT][git] based storage backend.
 And this is exactly what TrackDown was designed for.

+As an alternative you can at least mirror the issues from [GitHub][github] to have the notes with you and now the issue IDs for offline code commits.

 ## GitLab

 [GitLab][gitlab] not only is a good online solution but also is a piece of